Bye Internet Explorer

 Een update voor PortableRails

-An article, posted about 11 years ago filed in windows, ruby, rails & portablerails.
+An article, posted more than 11 years ago filed in windows, ruby, rails & portablerails.

 Ik ben wel een beetje fan van Ruby on Rails.
 Het (Rails) stelt mij in staat om snel en gemakkelijk zaken te realiseren in een zeer mooie programmeertaal (Ruby).
 Op Mac- en Linux-systemen komt de taal standaard meegeleverd, maar helaas is het op Windows-systemen wat lastiger.
 PortableRails3 maakt het gemakkelijker.
 En het bijzondere is dat er geen installatie voor nodig is.
 Onlangs heb ik PortableRails volledig bijgewerkt.